 The power of the motor

-The motor is one of the most important parts of the treadmill, even if you only want to use your treadmill for walking.
+The motor is one of the most important parts, even if you don't use your treadmill for running.

-In my opinion, a 2.0 CHP motor is enough for walking.
-If you want to use your treadmill for running as well, then I advise a 2.5 CHP motor.
+In my opinion, a 2.0 CHP motor is strong enough for walkers.
+If you want to use your treadmill for running as well, then I advise a 2.5 CHP motor or higher.

-Also keep in mind that you may not use the treadmill for jogging or running at this moment, but if you start to enjoy walking on the treadmill you might want to use it for jogging in the future.
+Also keep in mind that you may not use the treadmill for jogging or running at this moment, but if you start to enjoy working out on the treadmill you might want to use it for jogging or running in the future.
 Who knows?
 Just give it a thought!

 As a walker, you may want to consider choosing a treadmill with an incline.
-Walking at an incline might be a bit harder, but does provide some benefits compared to walking on a flat surface.
+Working out at an incline might be a bit harder, but does provide some benefits compared to walking on a flat surface.

 For example, it will cost more energy to walk at an incline which makes it more effective for weight loss.